Outsider anthems: Daniel Johnston’s 10 best songs of all time

 With the first jarring notes of Johnston’s piano, ‘Some Things Last a Long Time’ from 1990 is one of Johnston’s most openly vulnerable works.

 Stripped back and laid bare, the artist bears his soul on this delicately detailed piece.
-It remains one of the most beautiful moments of Johnston’s incredible career.
+It remains one of the most beautiful moments of Johnston’s incredible career and one that should be revisited at every occasion.
+It was on tracks like these that Johnston made his name.

 ‘True Love Will Find You in the End’ (1990)